The FIFA World Cup

 Germany has always been one of the leading teams in the tournament, and has qualified for every edition except 1930 – when like many other countries it chose not to take part – and in 1950, when the country was excluded by FIFA and banned from international competition following the end of the Second World War.

-The Mannschaft’s record in the World Cup is impressive: they have qualified for the finals seventeen times – second only to Brazil – and have not failed to qualify since they were allowed back into the world footballing community in time for the 1954 tournament.
+The Nationalmannschaft’s record in the World Cup is impressive: they have qualified for the finals eighteen times – second only to Brazil – and have not failed to qualify since they were allowed back into the world footballing community in time for the 1954 tournament.
 Given that they did not enter the 1930 competition and had been excluded in 1950, Germany has qualified for every single edition of the FIFA World Cup they have entered.
-Two of these appearances were made as Germany before the war (1934-1938), ten as the Federal Republic of Germany or West Germany (1950-1990) and five since unification (1994-2010).
+Two of these appearances were made as Germany before the war (1934-1938), ten as the Federal Republic of Germany or West Germany (1950-1990) and six since unification (1994-2014).

-In their seventeen World Cup finals appearances the Schwarz und Weiß have reached the final itself on seven occasions – a record – winning it three times.
-They have reached the last four twelve times – more than any other team in FIFA World Cup history – and have achieved eleven podium finishes, also a record.
-In 2010 Germany also moved ahead of Brazil in playing the most World Cup finals matches of any qualifying nation, with a total of ninety-nine, and in the historic semi-final against the Brazilians in Belo Horizonte in 2014 they would also overtake A Seleção on the goalscoring charts.
+In their eighteen World Cup finals appearances the Schwarz und Weiß have reached the final itself on eight occasions – a record – winning it four times.
+They have reached the last four thirteen times – more than any other team in FIFA World Cup history – and have achieved a dozen podium finishes, also a record.
+In 2010 Germany moved ahead of Brazil in playing the most World Cup finals matches of any qualifying nation with a then total of ninety-nine, and in the historic semi-final against the Brazilians in Belo Horizonte in 2014 they would also overtake A Seleção on the goalscoring charts.
 Following their 1-0 victory over Argentina in the final, the German team have scored 224 goals in the tournament.

-Having not entered the inaugural tournament in Uruguay in 1930, Germany’s debut in world football’s premier tournament four years later saw an immediate podium finish as they collected the bronze medal.
+Having not entered the inaugural tournament in Uruguay in 1930, Germany’s debut in world football’s premier tournament four years later would see an immediate podium finish as they collected the bronze medal.
 With the exception of 1938 when the team’s chances were stifled by political interference, it set a standard that every German team onwards was to follow.
-Having been excluded from the 1950 tournament after the end of the Second World War, the Nationalmannschaft stormed back into the world game four years later, when they won their first World Cup in what became known as Der Wunder von Bern.
+Having been excluded from the 1950 tournament after the end of the Second World War, the Nationalmannschaft would storm back into the world game four years later, winning their first World Cup in what would become known as Der Wunder von Bern.